Features Comparison - 2.1 VS 3.1 Soundbars

 Additional capabilities such as voice control, audio technology, and sound modes can also contribute to the price difference.

-Many models come with affordable price tags, though, such as soundbars listed here that are 500 dollars and below.
+Many models come with affordable price tags, though, such as soundbars listed here that are below 500 dollars.

 The main goal of the center channel is to enhance dialogue.
 Since the center channel is absent in a 2.1 soundbar, you would need to rely on the left and the right speakers to drive out the speech and sound effects from either side.